Geisha Dinner Show in Old Town Kyoto at a Traditional Machiya with a Garden -Private-

 - You will be escorted all the way

 - You will be enjoying dinner with a view of two small Japanese gardens in a traditional setting.
 The teahouse has a friendly and relaxing atmosphere.

 - You can take pictures of the dance, and with the geisha or maiko after the performance.

 - After the performance, you can talk to the geisha or maiko and ask questions.
 If there is time left, you can also play traditional games.

-Have an unforgettable day with a walk on the historic streets of Gion, a geisha performance of an elegant dance, and a lovely dinner at a picturesque restaurant nearby.
+Have an unforgettable day with a walk on the historic streets of Gion, a geisha performance of an elegant dance, and a lovely dinner.

 This package lasts for about two hours on average.

 This event requires a minimum of two participants.